comaps/website/content/support/maps-are-not-downloading-for-me-what-should-i-do/index.md

   order: 60
 ---

 Most likely, this issue is related to an active firewall on your phone, router, or internet provider.
-Make sure that servers *.organicmaps.app are not blocked anywhere.
+Make sure that servers *.comaps.app are not blocked anywhere.
 If it still doesn't work, please contact us, and we'll help you figure it out.